avanishd-3/simple-cache/README.md

 - Port: Pass --port flag with port number to shell script to change port simple cache uses.
 The default port is 6379, just like Redis.
 - Debug: Pass --debug flag to enable debug mode.
 Debug mode logs command handling and variable state.

+## Run Tests
+- By default, the test shell script runs both unit and integration tests.
+Pass -u to run only unit tests or -i to run only integration tests.